 Representatives of 115 countries take part in activities of the International Delphic Committee (headquartered in Moscow).

 In 2014 a new format of the Games – European Delphic Games – was launched.
 The First Open Youth European Delphic Games (Volgograd, Russian Federation) became the starting competitions of this type and representatives of 26 countries participated in it.

-Till now thirteen Youth Delphic Games of the Member States of the Commonwealth of Independent States were held.
+Till now fourteen Youth Delphic Games of the Member States of the Commonwealth of Independent States were held.
 More than 10 000 young people at the age of 10 – 25 from all the states of the Commonwealth participated only in final rounds of these events.

 The Games of single states, which are qualifying competitions that allow to form teams for the international Delphic competitions, are held on the national level.

 The Internet television of the Delphic Games DELPHIC.TV was launched in September 2010 at www.delphic.tv.
 The main objective of the media is dedicated to the issues of culture and art and collecting a key target audience of this sphere.